RichardEssery/FSM/README.md

 | zU       | 10        | m       | Wind speed measurement height  |
 | zvar     | .TRUE.    | logical | Subtract snow depth from measurement height? |

-Switch `zvar` is provided because the temperature and relative humidity sensors at Col de Porte are moved during site visits to maintain a constant height above the snow surface.
+Switch `zvar` is provided because the temperature and relative humidity sensors at Col de Porte are moved during site visits to maintain a constant height above the snow surface (`zvar = .FALSE.`).
+This will not be the case at sites that are not regularly attended.

 ### Parameter namelist